jacobtread/libreofficekit/README.md

 - Executing document macros
 - Determine document type

-This library does not link to the LibreOfficeKit C++ headers like other implementations, I have move that code into the Rust implementation so a C++ build toolchain is not required to build this library
+This library does not link to the LibreOfficeKit C++ headers like other implementations, I have move that code into the Rust implementation so a C++ build toolchain is not required to build this library.

 For examples of how to use the library in a real life setting check out the [Office convert server](https://github.com/jacobtread/office-convert-server) which is a real instance of this library being used in production.